or-sirina/NMG_rselenium_parser/README.md

 # NMG_rselenium_parser
-This script gets news items from Nation Media Group using backups from WayBack Mashine
+This script gets news from Nation Media Group using backups from WayBack Mashine